Chain-of-Action: Faithful and Multimodal Question Answering through Large Language Models: Abstract

 \section{Abstract}

 We present a Chain-of-Action (CoA) framework for multimodal and retrieval-augmented Question-Answering (QA).
 Compared to the literature, CoA overcomes two major challenges of current QA applications: (i) unfaithful hallucination that is inconsistent with real-time or domain facts and (ii) weak reasoning performance over compositional information.
 Our key contribution is a novel reasoning-retrieval mechanism that decomposes a complex question into a reasoning chain via systematic prompting and pre-designed actions.
 Methodologically, we propose three types of domain-adaptable `Plug-and-Play' actions for retrieving real-time information from heterogeneous sources.
-We also propose a multi-reference faith score (MRFS) to verify and resolve conflicts in the answers.
+We also propose a multi-reference faith score to verify conflicts in the answers.
+In addition, our system demonstrates that detecting the knowledge boundaries of LLMs can significantly reduce both system latency and LLM usage in QA tasks.
 Empirically, we exploit both public benchmarks and a Web3 case study to demonstrate the capability of CoA over other methods.